logo elektroda

 Summary

-Very nice board, I also like the modularity for CAN and RS485, although it's a bit of a shame that ESP hardware only has three UARTs, so you won't be able to have four RS485 active at once.
+Very nice board, I also like the modularity for CAN and RS485, although it's a bit of a shame that ESP hardware only has three UARTs, so it won't be possible to have four RS485 active at once.
 In addition, I like the conveniently routed GPIOs and up to four coloured LEDs, on which you can conveniently show various operating and error statuses.

 Do you see a use for a board with as many as three RS485?